 Customers will often turn to your user manual before reaching out to your customer support team, so your manual has the potential to save you money on support costs.

 It’s worth investing significant time and effort in your user manual so you can provide the best customer experience possible.
-In this post, we’ll look at the definition of a user manual, best practices for how to write one, and some examples of software you can use to write your manual.
+In this post, we’ll look at the definition of a user manual, best practices for how to write one, and some examples of user manual software you can use to write your manual.

 A user manual is a document provided to a user that helps in using a particular system, product or service seamlessly.
 It is also known as an instruction manual or a user guide.
 Such documents cover detailed information around operations, standards & guidelines, troubleshooting guides, functionalities & more.